 This building is located at the foot of the driveway, to the left of the woodshed.
 It features a gable roof, steeply pitched above an earth sheltered, stone-lined single story.
 It’s exposed face has wood shingles at the gable with bead-board siding below.
 A simple overhead door allows access to the building.

 In the days before refrigeration, ice was ‘harvested’ from nearby lakes and ponds, cut into approximately three cubic-foot blocks, and stored in cold areas for use during the summer.
 The blocks of ice were actually cut by a handsaw.
 Some of these blocks were used in the kitchen ‘icebox’, the precursor to today’s refrigerator.

 The ice at Valley Falls Farm was ‘harvested’ from Valley Falls Pond in the winter, and stored in this icehouse.
 The building is built into the hillside and thus three sides of the building are completely surrounded with the cool earth.
-There are also two Norway spruce trees next to the building.
+There were also two Norway spruce trees next to the building.
+One, struck by a lightning bolt in April, 2018, had to be cut down.
 These trees were planted to provide shade and additional cooling to the building.

 We are fortunate to have the original tools that were used in the ice harvesting operation on the Farm, including the saw that was used to cut and shape the ice blocks.
 It is our intention to display these tools as part of our farm museum exhibition at some time in the future.

 The “Manure Shed”, is the building located directly on Valley Falls Road, at the base of the steep slope below the driveway to the stable.
 The building features a gable roof with a steep pitch over a single story structure with concrete walls on three sides.
 Double doors provide access at both ends.
 Gable louvers allow ventilation at the loft.